 It can take a lot of time to create a video.
 That being said, if you have the right equipment, you shouldn’t find it too irksome.

-Having YouTube equipment is more important than that needed for a podcast.
+Having YouTube video equipment is more important than that needed for a podcast.
 You rely on good video and sound quality, so you need to invest in a quality camera and audio equipment.

 Which Platform is Better?